textarcana/textforms/README.md

 # Textforms

+## Synopsis

+   perl script/shell.pl

 A natural language (poetry) template engine that will someday grow powerful enough to help you produce a pantoum (see Wikipedia if you aren't familiar with that poetic form).

-## How to use

-    perl script/shell.pl

 Just invoke the script and it will launch an interactive shell.

+## How do I stop it?

+The shell runs until you force it to quit by pressing Control C.

+## Where are my poems saved?

 Poems you create will be saved in `poetry/textforms.txt`.

-If you want to save poems somewhere else, the path is set at the top of `lib/ComposeVerse.pm`
+If you want to save poems somewhere else, the path is set at the top of `lib/Compose_Verse.pm`

 ## Dependencies

-In order to run Textforms, you need the Lingua Any Numbers module from CPAN.
+In order to run Textforms, you need the Lingua module from CPAN.
+Lingua is used to display the line numbers while you are composing.
 Use the following command (you may need to `sudo`)

       cpan Lingua::Any::Numbers